Universities of Wisconsin AI News and Initiatives

 Enterprise AI Tools & Strategic Growth

-Explore UW–Madison AI tools & services
+Explore UW–Madison generative AI tools & services

-Learn about RISE-AI initiative-AI initiative
+Learn about the RISE-AI initiative

 UW-Milwaukee